antoinecarme/pyaf/README.md

       time series modeling**.
 For example, trend regressions and AR/ARX models are estimated using scikit-learn linear regression models.
       * Standard performance measures are used (L1, RMSE, MAPE, etc)
+   4. PyAF analyzes the **time variable** and infers the frequency from the data.
+      * Strange frequencies like every 3.2 days or every 17 minutes are supported if data are recorded accordingly (every other monday => two weeks frequency).
+      * The frequency is computed as the mean duration between consecutive observations by default (as a [pandas DateOffset](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.tseries.offsets.DateOffset.html)).
+      * The frequency is used to generate values for future dates automatically.
+      * PyAF does its best when dates are not regularly observed.
+Time frequency is approximate is this case.
+      * Real/Integer valued (fake) dates are also supported and handled in a similar way.
    4. **Exogenous Data Support**
         * Exogenous data can be provided to improve the forecasts.
 These are expected to be **stored in an external data-frame** (this data-frame will be